Sarum College logo

 Parish-based Pioneer Ministry

 This pathway focuses on parish-based pioneers who develop fresh expressions of church from a parish base to grow and expand the reach of the local church.
+This is a variant of the standard pathways offered, which are validated by Common Awards at Durham University.

 Come and Meet Us